 Also see our answers to frequently asked questions such as "How much does it cost to sell a house?" and "How long does it take to sell a house?" at the bottom of this article.

 Step 1.
 Hire a real estate agent

 Agents make sure your home is listed in the right databases, so buyers looking for a home like yours can find it.
-Real estate agents manage open houses and showing your home to potential buyers, review offers, evaluate buyers to determine if they can afford to buy your home, negotiate with buyers and buyers agents on your behalf, and ensure necessary paperwork and agreements are completed.
+Real estate agents manage open houses and showing your home to potential buyers, review offers, evaluate buyers to determine if they can afford to buy your home, negotiate with buyers and buyers agents on your behalf, make real estate disclosures, and ensure necessary paperwork and agreements are completed.

 You can also sell your home without a real estate agent.
 (You may see listings which are noted as "For Sale by Owner" or "FSBO".)
 When you don’t hire a real estate agent, you become responsible for the work an agent would do for you.
 Look at the advantages and disadvantages of hiring an agent and decide which choice is better for you.